-During the day, the gymnasium is open to students and equipment may be signed out from the WORKout Centre.
+During the day, the gymnasium is open to students and equipment may be signed out.
+Please contact the Athletics Coordinator for information.

-Students are also given the opportunity to participate in Intramural programs offered at various times during the school year, including indoor soccer, ultimate frisbee, volleyball, basketball, badminton, kinball and tchoukball.
+Students are given opportunities to participate in Intramural Programs offered at various times during the school year.
+These sports include Ultimate Frisbee, handball, basketball, volleyball, badminton, tchouball, and indoor soccer.
+There will also be an opportunity to play outdoor sports including flag football, soccer and ultimate frisbee.

-UNIVERSITY COLLEGE ATHLETICS
+UNIVERSITY ATHLETICS

-The King's University College participates in the Alberta College Athletic Conference (ACAC).
-This includes both men's and women's teams in the following sports: Soccer, Basketball, Volleyball, and Badminton (open tournaments).
+The King's University participates in the Alberta Colleges Athletic Conference (ACAC).
+This includes both men's and women's teams in the following sports: Soccer, Basketball, Volleyball, and Badminton.
 Each sport hosts several Identification Camps throughout the year.
-Anyone interested in competing on a college team may either call the university or go to the King's Athletic Web page at www.kingsu.ca.
+Anyone interested in competing on one of our teams may either call the university or go to the King's Athletic Web page at www.kingsu.ca.